 That’s a mouthful.
 You can safely shorten it to the Too Damn Much Pavement Loop.

 In these Covidous times, when people who normally watch TV or go shopping or whatever it is they do when they’re allowed to roam freely are instead showing up en masse on my hiking trails, weekend parking in Patapsco Valley State Park is at a premium.
 (Seriously, masses, get out of my nature.
-I was there first.)
+I was here first, and I have documentation.)

 The Too Damn Much Pavement Loop, if you use the AllTrails directions, will suggest that you park by the side of the road in an area plastered with no parking signs.
 After giving these signs a fair amount of hairy eyeball, we parked elsewhere, and when we passed this area on foot later in the day, an officer of law was on a ticket-writing spree, so I suggest that you, too, park elsewhere.